vindarel/abelujo/README.rst

 For now, when you update the sources (git pull), you certainly will have to run the installation process again.
-We may have updated some python packages and the database is very likely to change too (and we didn't set up some DB schema migration yet, meaning you'll loose your data).
+We may have updated some python packages and the database is very likely to change too (and we didn't set up some DB schema migration yet, so you'll have to delete it first, meaning you'll loose your data).

 Development